Herman Boerhaave

 • Woman closely reading a glass case containing handwritten medical notes, with a backdrop of engraved portraits and a large wall illustration of a teaching scene.

-• Translated historical and scientific content into a coherent visual experience.
+• Translated 18th-century history and scientific concepts into a high-impact, accessible spatial experience.

 • Three visitors inside a museum gallery featuring a finely crafted wooden dresser as a central exhibit, with a large family portrait and colorful illustrated walls displaying quotes and silhouettes, including a panel about Carl Linnaeus.